ahx/frankyshares/README.markdown

 ===============================================

 This is a simple rapidshare-like sinatra app, which does not use a database.
-This is mostly written for educating purpose.
+It's mostly written for educating purpose, but it's quite useful acutally.

 == You can
 * upload a file
 * see a info-page with filename and size
-* download the file ...
+* download the file

+== Install
+* checkout submodules with "git submodule init; git submodule update"
+* run it with "ruby frankyshares.rb" (in development) or "thin -R config.ru start" or any other way
+* There is a 'rake cron' task to delete old files, which you should run regularly

-== Inner workings
+== Configuration
-The app consists of two parts:
-* a FileCabin class, that manages the files-folder to find and save files
-* and the Sinatra app, that provides a web interface.

-There is a bash-script that should delete old uploaded files.
-This could be used for a cron-job or the like.
+You can set the expire time in seconds, default is two days Frankyshares.expire_time = 172800   # two days

 Enjoy.

+TODO context does not support Ruby1.9's Tes::Unit right now, so the unit tests are non functional with Ruby1.9 right now.